 Staff can get involved in a variety of equality and diversity networks.

 The University welcomes and supports the development of staff networks.
-Staff networks are run by staff for staff and bring together people from across the University who identify with a group relating to one of the protected characteristics (gender, race, disability, age, faith, sexual orientation, gender identity, maternity and pregnancy).
+Staff networks are run by staff for staff and bring together people from across the University who identify with a group relating to one of the protected characteristics (age, disability, gender, gender identity, marriage or civil partnership, pregnancy or maternity, race, religion or belief, and sexual orientation) and/or staff with a common interest shared by a number of equality groups or linked to a protected characteristic (for example, a parents group or non-permanent staff network).
 Staff networks are independent, self-organised groups and the membership is confidential.

 Staff networks fulfil various functions, including providing opportunities for social interaction, peer support and personal development.
 Staff networks can also contribute to the development of University policies and working practices.